 CM/ECF

 CM/ECF is the court's online case management and electronic case filing application.
 It enables participating attorneys and litigants to submit documents electronically to the court and allows the court to file, maintain, and retrieve case file information.
 CM/ECF filing is mandatory for attorneys.
-With permission from the court (on each case), those representing themselves (pro se filers) may file using CM/ECF.
-Submission of a CM/ECF Pro Se Account Registration Form is required.
 You can directly access CM/ECF by adding http://ecf.nmd.uscourts.gov to your bookmarks/favorites.

 PACER